 Chemistry and other science programs in schools can be inherently dangerous if not managed properly.
-The U.S. Department of Education and the Environmental Protection Agency (EPA) have a variety of regulations in place to protect you, students, and the community from a chemical emergency.
+The U.S. Department of Education and the Environmental Protection Agency (EPA) have a variety of regulations in place for chemicals in schools to protect you, students, and the community from a chemical emergency.

 OSHA Chemical Hygiene Plans

 A chemical hygiene plan (CHP) is a written document developed by a school detailing a plan of action for purchasing chemicals, managing chemicals, and chemical spill procedures.
-Each school is required to have a written CHP, updated annually, according to the OSHA’s Occupational Exposure to Hazardous Chemicals in Laboratories standard (29 CFR 1910.1450).
+Each school must have a written CHP, updated annually, according to the OSHA’s Occupational Exposure to Hazardous Chemicals in Laboratories standard (29 CFR 1910.1450).
 Some of the things that a CHP covers include: